 - The magician turned a carrot into a rabbit.

 - Do you remember where the sun sets?
 The sun sets in the west.
-(Preposition: in / Noun phrase: in the west / Object of preposition: west)
+(Preposition: in / Prepositional phrase: in the west / Object of preposition: west)

 - The old building was burnt to the ground.